dan-wiki/dan-wiki.github.io/_posts/2026-01-19-sourdough-bread.md

 **Steps:**
 1. Stir together ingredients in a jar.
 (You can use starter straight from the fridge.)
 2. Place near a 78°F heat source.
 3. Wait 6 hours, or until it doubles in volume, becomes bubbly, and passes the float test.
+If you miss the peak activity window (when it's risen close to its maximum, alive, and bubbly), feed it again with equal parts flour and water (e.g., 50g each) and wait a few more hours until it reaches peak again.
+In a pinch, if it's been fed multiple times over a day or two (e.g., twice with 50g flour and 50g water), you can use the entire levain in the dough mixture--it can still work well, though extra levain may lead to a faster bulk fermentation (monitor cues like the poke test closely).

 ---